-You want to speak to your customer about how the accident happened or when they noticed the mechanical issue as these details can highlight related problems not detected by the pre-scan.
+Based on our firsthand experience, you want to speak to your customer about how the accident happened or when they noticed the mechanical issue as these details can highlight related problems not detected by the pre-scan.

 After you inspect the vehicle and speak with the customer, write thorough notes on:

 It could be days or weeks before you service the car you assessed, so your notes will refresh your memory on the work required.

 Pro-tip: Professional auto repair estimators take pictures of the vehicle before and after the repairs.
 This documents pre-existing damage that’s not part of the estimate and shows what work was done.
 Do the same to protect yourself from potential disputes.

 If you base your rates on an auto repair labor guide, read the disclaimers carefully.
 Our findings show that estimated labor times are often based on the number of hours it takes to install original equipment manufacturer (OEM) parts in an undamaged vehicle.

 As a result, your labor time may be different than an auto repair labor guide based on the amount of damage to the vehicle.
 And that figure may change again after a complete damage analysis.

 But back to the damage cost section of your auto repair estimate!